A thorough checklist for what to pack in your hospital bag

 Don’t bring any tight-fitting clothes like jeans because you’ll want to be as comfortable as possible.
 No one cares what you’re wearing so don’t bother dressing for anyone else, except for your own comfort!

-I went home in pajama shorts and my husband’s T-shirt, no one looked at me funny.
+I went home in pajama shorts and my husband’s T-shirt, and no one looked at me funny.
 I didn’t even realize what I looked like, all that mattered was I was comfortable and going home with my little princess.

 - Mouthwash – this is super helpful because you may be too weak or tired to brush your teeth but a quick swish of mouthwash will keep you feeling fresh